codr7/hostr/README.md

 Bookings with non zero total price generate charges.

 #### charges
-Charges are economic transactions, things being sold.
+Charges are economic transactions, amounts representing things being sold.
 Each charge is tied to a booking and has a timestamp; a product; and a net and tax amount.